dataforseo/TypeScriptClient/docs/classes/FeaturedSnippetDataforseoLabsSerpElementItem.md

 > **`optional`** **featured\_title**: `string`

-the title of the featured snippets source page
+title of a given element

 #### Implementation of